RosettaCommons/demos/tutorials/minimization/minimization.md

 The flag `constraints:cst_file` specifies the name of the constraints file to use.

 The flag `score:weights` specifies which set of weights to use for the energy function.
-In this case, we have specified the talaris2014_cst weights file, which is identical to talaris2014 except for the addition of the constraint terms _chainbreak_, _coordinate_constraint_, _atom_pair_constraint_, _angle_constraint_, _dihedral_constraint_, and _res_type_constraint_, each with a weight of 1.0.
+In this case, we have specified the talaris2014_cst weights file, a pre-defined weights file in the Rosetta database that is identical to talaris2014 except for the addition of the constraint terms _chainbreak_, _coordinate_constraint_, _atom_pair_constraint_, _angle_constraint_, _dihedral_constraint_, and _res_type_constraint_, each with a weight of 1.0.

 The flag `out:suffix` will prevent us from overwriting our previous output by appending the suffix "_minwithcsts" to the end of our new output file names.